NYH32O99E1Lg/SmartCubeV1/Readme.md

 ## Assembly Instructions

-1. **Power Supply Setup**: Connect the 14250 battery to the TP4056 module for safe charging and protection.
-Wire the output of the TP4056 to power the D1 Mini.
+1. **Power Supply Setup**:
+   - Connect the 14250 battery to the TP4056 module for safe charging and protection.
+   - Wire the output of the TP4056 to the **3.3V pin** on the D1 Mini to power the device.
+   - Connect the **5V output pin** from the D1 Mini to the **input port** on the TP4056 module to enable charging functionality.

-2. **OLED Display**: Solder connections for SDA and SCL to the respective pins on the D1 Mini.
+2. **OLED Display**: Solder connections for SDA (D2, GPIO4) and SCL (D1, GPIO5) to the respective pins on the D1 Mini.
 3. **Buttons**: Attach each button to the specified GPIO pins with pull-down resistors to ensure reliable input.
 4. **Buzzer**: Connect the piezo buzzer to GPIO0.
 Ensure proper polarity.
 5. **Enclosure (Optional)**: Assemble all components in a secure housing.

 ---

-## Usage
+## Demo Code Explanation

-- Power the device using the rechargeable battery.
-- Use the buttons for input.
+The provided demo code demonstrates the main features of the SmartCube, focusing on system initialization, button handling, OLED display output, and WiFi management.
+Below is a breakdown of its components:

+### Key Features

+1. **WiFi Management**:
+   - The `cubeWifiManager` class manages WiFi connectivity seamlessly.
+   - If no known WiFi network is available, it starts a configuration portal and creates an access point (AP), allowing users to connect the SmartCube to a network from another WiFi-enabled device.
+   - The OLED display shows the access point details, such as the AP name and IP address, making the setup process user-friendly and accessible.

+2. **Button Handling**:
+   - Buttons are mapped to specific GPIO pins: `PIN_BTN_L` (Left), `PIN_BTN_M` (Middle), and `PIN_BTN_R` (Right).
+   - The `cubeButtonHandler()` function, executed in the `loop()`, monitors and interprets button presses, differentiating between short and long presses.

+#### Default Button Actions
+- **Right Button**:
+  - *Short Press*: Turns the OLED display **on** (if previously off).
-- Visual feedback is displayed on the OLED screen.
+  - *Long Press*: Turns the OLED display **off**, helping conserve power.

-- Audio feedback is provided through the piezo buzzer.
+- **Left + Middle Buttons (Simultaneous Long Press)**:
+  - Triggers an ESP8266 reboot, effectively restarting the device.

 ---